 70. Homeschools have less red tape than schools, meaning you can get things done more quickly than schools.

 71. At home, active kids can physically wear themselves out and later concentrate on their studies better.
 Homeschoolers don’t need to sit still for extended periods like schoolkids.
 Instead, formal homeschooling only takes 3 hours on average.
 This can really help kids who have been given the label ADHD.

 72. No school travel is needed.
 This can make days more flexible, and some mothers find their days more relaxing as a result.
 Antoinette, who lived 15 minutes away from her children’s school, said homeschooling her kids was easier than getting them ready for school dropoff in the morning and picking them up in the evening.
 She described dropoff and pick-up times as ‘chaos’.

 73. Parents can travel more and during school periods.
 For example, they can make extended trips overseas or engage in missionary work.
 If you’re a parent who loves to travel, this may be one of your top reasons for homeschooling.

 74. Homeschooling is often cheaper than daycare or private school (especially when you have lots of kids.).

 75. Not sending your kids to public school saves the government a lot of money.

 76. Homeschooling works well for families living in remote places.
-A home education allows isolated families the opportunity to spend time with thier children AND give them a great education.
+Home education allows isolated families the opportunity to spend time with their children AND give them a great education.

-78. Because a lot of homeschoolers have great relationships with their parents, their family involvement later in life is high.
+78. Because many homeschoolers have great relationships with their parents, their family involvement later in life is high.

 79. In a homeschool, you can improve things when you find a mistake.
 This is harder in schools where the school doesn’t always have the will or resources to change.